Cratis/Chronicle.MCP/README.md

 ## Local development

-Using VSCode, the [mcp.json](./.vscode/mcp.json) is automatically detected.
+Using VSCode, the [mcp.json](./.vscode/mcp.json) in the `.vscode` folder of this repository is automatically supported.
 Open it and click the **Start** button:

 ![](./images/start.png)